fcchou/HelixMC/doc/source/tutorial.rst

 :Z-DNA:
     Z-DNA, Rs <= 2.8 Å, including protein-binding models.

+:\*unfiltered:
+    Unfiltered datasets (no filtering of histogram outliers).

+:DNA_gau:
+    Single 6D Gaussian built from DNA_default.

+:RNA_gau:
+    Single 6D Gaussian built from RNA_default.

+:DNA_gau_graft:
+    Chimera dataset with mean from DNA_gau and covariance from RNA_gau.

+:RNA_gau_graft:
+    Chimera dataset with mean from RNA_gau and covariance from DNA_gau.

+:\*gau_refit:
+    Manually refitted datasets to match experimental measurements.

+Note that Gaussian dataset (`*gau*.npy`) must be loaded with `-gaussian_params` tag in `helixmc-run` command line (instead of `params`).
+Also Gaussian dataset does not support sequence specific simulations.

 The corresponding lists of PDB models being used are given in the ``helixmc/data/pdb_list/`` folder.

-These datasets are in .npz format (Numpy archive).
-The data for different bp-steps of different sequences were separated into different arrays in the file.
+These datasets are in npy/npz format (Numpy array/archive).
+For the npz files, the data for different bp-steps of different sequences were separated into different arrays in the file.
 For B-DNA and RNA, parameter sets with Rise >= 5.5 Å or Twist <= 5° were thrown away as outliers.
 Then, parameter sets with values beyond 4 standard deviations away from the mean for any of the 6 bp-step parameters were also removed.
 For B-DNA (except `DNA_2.8_all`, where the protein binding makes A-DNA and B-DNA unseparable), we further clustered the data using k-means algorithm to separate the A-DNA and B-DNA data.
+Note that these filtering steps are skipped in the unfiltered datasets.

 For Z-DNA, we only considered two types of bp-steps: CG and GC.
 We used the following selection criteria: Twist <= -30° for GC, and -30° < Twist <= 5° for